 Description: This command is used to reset the device.
 This command can be used to make previously changed properties take affect without having to unplug and then plug in the device.
 When the device resets, it automatically does a USB detach followed by an attach.
 After the host sends this command to the device it should close the USB port, wait a few seconds for the operating system to handle the device detach followed by the attach and then re-open the USB port before trying to communicate further with the device.
-Data structure: No data is sent with this command Deguilt and an 0 (an a case)
+Data structure: No data is sent with this command Q (success)